wurstscript/WurstScript/manual.md

 ## This

 The _this_ keyword refers to the current instance of the class on which the function was called.
 This also allows us to name the parameters the same as the class variables.
+However it can be left out in classfunctions.

 ## ondestroy